-Frank Smith plays and endorses Doerr Guitars. www.doerrguitars.com
+Frank Smith played and endorsed Doerr Guitars. www.doerrguitars.com

-Through the years during his career he has played and owned many guitars.
+Through the years, during his career, he played and owned many guitars.

 His first guitar was a Stella that he played in his younger years.